ysgard/GoGLutils/README.md

+# GoGLutils
+---
-# Simple utilities for use with Go-GL #
+Simple utilities for use with chsc's excellent  [http://github.com/chsc/gogl](*gogl library*).

+*This is still a work in progress!
+There are still several bugs to work out.*

+## Installation

+  go get github.com/Ysgard/goglutils

+As of right now, it only works if you have gl33 installed.
+I'm working on letting it use any version of GoGL.

 ## matrix.go ##